Close

 Eating Cherries during Pregnancy – Benefits, Recipes & Precautions

 Pregnant women are often advised to consume a diet rich in vitamins and minerals.
-Among the fruits that are highly recommended during pregnancy are cherries, which are an excellent source of Vitamin C. But, the fruit may not be safe for every pregnant lady to consume as some might develop allergies towards it.
+Among the fruits that are highly recommended during pregnancy are cherries, which are an excellent source of Vitamin C. However, the fruit may not be safe for every pregnant woman to consume, as some might develop allergies towards it or risk increasing blood sugar levels.
+Women who are allergic to cherries should not consume this fruit even during pregnancy.
 In case you are not allergic to the fruit, you should still know its benefits and side effects to avoid or treat any medical issues caused by eating cherries.
-Read on to know all about eating the fruit during pregnancy.
+Read on to learn all about eating cherries during pregnancy.

 Is It Safe to Eat Cherries During Pregnancy?

-Cherries are safe to consume during pregnancy.
-They are loaded with Vitamin C and other nutrients that boost immunity in pregnant women.
-However, ensure you pit them before eating them as swallowing the seeds could be dangerous.
+Cherries are safe to consume during pregnancy if you are not allergic to them.
+They are decent sources of Vitamin C and other nutrients that boost immunity in pregnant women.
+However, ensure you pit them before eating them, as swallowing too many seeds could be dangerous.
+Swallowing a seed or two as a whole has no harmful effects, as they are eliminated from the digestive tract.

 Nutrients in Cherries

-As mentioned earlier, cherries are a good source of Vitamin C. The fruit also has some more nutrients that are deemed healthy and essential for pregnant women and the foetus growing in their wombs.
-Here’s a summary of the essential nutrients present in a cup of cherries:
+As mentioned earlier, cherries are a decent source of Vitamin C, other vitamins, minerals, iron, folic acid, and antioxidants, making them a great snack option during pregnancy (1).
+The fruit also has some more nutrients that are deemed healthy and essential for pregnant women and the foetus growing in their wombs.
+Here’s a summary of the essential nutrients present in 100 grams of cherries:

-Now that you know that cherries are safe to eat during pregnancy and also how nutritious they are, here are some health benefits you’d gain if you eat cherries during pregnancy.
+Now that you know that cherries are safe to eat during pregnancy and also how nutritious they are, here are some health benefits you’d gain if you eat a decent source of Vitamin C. The fruit also has some more nutrients that are deemed healthy and essential for pregnant women and the foetus growing in their wombs.
+Here’s a summary of the essential nutrients present in 100 grams of cherries during pregnancy.

 Benefits of Eating Cherries During Pregnancy

 Cherries are a rich source of nutrients.
-Listed below are some of the benefits of eating cherries during pregnancy.
+Listed below are some of the benefits of eating cherries during pregnancy (3) (4):

-1. It is a great fruit to be eaten during pregnancy because it helps in improving the blood flow to the placenta, which provides nutrition and oxygen to the baby.
+4. It is a great fruit to eat during pregnancy because it helps improve blood flow to the placenta, which provides nutrition and oxygen to the baby.

-4. Cherries contain fibre which helps in preventing constipation and eases bowel movement.
+9. Cherries contain fibre, which helps in preventing constipation and eases bowel movement (8).

 After knowing how cherries can be beneficial to you during pregnancy, you are probably wondering how you can consume them.
-Well, you can consume cherries after washing them thoroughly, but that might not be enough for you.
-So, here are a few simple cherry recipes you can try and make the most of this delicious fruit.
+Well, you can snack on cherries in moderation after washing them thoroughly.
+You can also try including them in smoothies and shakes and enjoy.
+Let’s check some healthy recipes for cherries during pregnancy.

 Cherry Recipes You Can Enjoy During Pregnancy